 Field placement: Chicago Food Policy Action Council

-Artis is currently completing his field work at the Chicago Food Policy Action Council (CFPAC) in Chicago, Illinois.
-His project involves data collection, systems mapping, and data visualization for the Good Food Purchasing Program adopted by the City of Chicago and Cook County.
-His work supports small, minority-owned food distributors and producers to identify capacity and gaps in the food procurement system, and to encourage them to bid for vendor contracts with local government agencies.
+Artis completed his field work at the Chicago Food Policy Action Council (CFPAC) in Chicago, Illinois.
+His project involved data collection, systems mapping, and data visualization for the Good Food Purchasing Program adopted by the City of Chicago and Cook County.
+His work supported small, minority-owned food distributors and producers to identify capacity and gaps in the food procurement system, and to encourage them to bid for vendor contracts with local government agencies.

 Policy placement: National Sustainable Agriculture Coalition